-The applicants consider that enforcement of the order for their return to the Russian Federation would expose them to the risk of treatment contrary to Article 3 (prohibition of torture and of inhuman or degrading treatment), or even to certain death, in violation of Article 2 (right to life).
+The applicants considered in particular that enforcement of the order for their return to the Russian Federation would expose them to the risk of treatment contrary to Article 3 (prohibition of inhuman or degrading treatment).
 When communicating the case, the Court decided, of its own motion, to ask the Government two questions concerning compliance with Article 5 § 1 (right to liberty and security) and 5 § 4 (right to speedy review of the lawfulness of detention).
-Relying on Article 8 (right to respect for private and family life), they complain that their detention in the administrative detention centre was a disproportionate interference in their right to respect for family life, given their child's very young age.